 Sweet Gum Woods – sounds like something out of a fairy tale!
 And it really is!
 Because come winter, these woods in Tai Tong (in Tai Lam Country Park), Hong Kong transform themselves into something truly magical, and breathtaking!

-The leaves on the sweet gum trees change colour to different shades of green, orange, and red.
-And as the trees that surround them continue to stay green, this changing of colours is truly beautiful sight to behold!
+The leaves on the sweet gum trees (sometimes mistakenly referred to as maple leaves) change colour to different shades of yellow, orange, and red.
+And as the trees that surround them continue to stay green, this contrast of colours is truly a beautiful sight to behold!

 How To Get To The Sweet Gum Woods

-Public Transport – Bus K66
+Public Transport – Bus K66 from Long Ping

 - Take the West Rail Line to Long Ping Station.

 The bus operates between 10:30 and 16:00 for the Tai Tong bound service, and from 13:00 to 19:00 for the Long Ping Station bound service with a frequency of 15 minutes.

 Public Transport – Red Minibus

-If you’re driving to the Sweet Gum Woods, you should know that parking is limited and runs out fast.
+If you’re driving to the Sweet Gum Woods, you should know that parking is limited at Tai Tong Shan Road car park and it fills up fast.